 - 1. Application and admission to Missouri Valley College. - 2.
 Application and admission to the Missouri Valley College School of Nursing. - 3.
-Current unencumbered license to practice as a registered nurse (RN) in the United States and its territories. - 4.
-Submission of official transcripts from all colleges and universities attended and on file with the MVC Admissions and/or Registrar's Office. - 5.
+Current unencumbered license to practice as a registered nurse (RN) in the United States and its territories.

+- 4. Submission of official transcripts from all colleges and universities attended and on file with the MVC Admissions and/or Registrar's Office. - 5.
 Completion of transcript review (to be on file in the Registrar's office) with an academic plan of study completed by nursing and/or nursing-approved faculty. - 6.
 BSN with a minimum of B in all nursing courses/clinicals. - 7.
 A minimum cumulative GPA of 3.0 (on a 4.0 scale). - 8.
-Successful completion of the following courses/content areas with a B or higher within three (3) years of starting the program.
-Courses include Pathophysiology for Advanced Nursing Practice, Pharmacology for Advanced Nursing Practice, and Advanced Health Assessment. - 9.
+Students who have completed Pathophysiology for Advanced Nursing Practice, Pharmacology for Advanced Nursing Practice, and Advanced Health Assessment within the last three years and obtained a B or higher may transfer these credits.
+However, these courses are also offered in the program. - 9.
 Submission of three professional references. - 10.
 Satisfactory criminal background check prior to the first semester of nursing coursework. - 11.
 The Graduate Faculty Forum Committee will review all applicants for meeting admission criteria.
 Applicants not meeting criteria will be sent a letter by the Program Director/Dean.